an-slua-sidhe/Elite-Gourmet/README.md

 - There were [three plugins](https://getbootstrap.com/docs/4.5/getting-started/introduction) required so that **Bootstrap** would function; **jQuery**, **Popper.js** and **Bootstrap's** own **min.js**.
 - I copied and modified **Javascript** code from [**Js Fiddle**](https://jsfiddle.net/wamosjk/ufhp9s15) to create transitions while scrolling.
+- I copied **Javascript** code from [**Stack Overflow**](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click) to make the Navbar collapse after an option was selected.
 - I  used **Javascript** to get the [**Google Maps API**](https://developers.google.com/maps/documentation/javascript/tutorial) to function in the **Services Section**.
 - I also used **Javascript** to give [**EmailJS**](https://www.emailjs.com/docs/sdk/installation/) functionality to my **Bookings Section**.